Azeirah/scrybble-site/README.md

 `docker run -v "$PWD/binaries/remarks/tests/":/store laauurraaa/remarks-bin:0.2.1 /store/in/v3_coords_notebook /store/out`

 This command runs remarks over a test file in the remarks project from the root of rm-notesync.

+### Updating remarks

+Remarks is a git-submodule of this git repository.
+It is found in `binaries/remarks`.
+The docker container is built from the files in the `binaries/remarks` folder and does not utilize git whatsoever.

+To release a new version of the docker container, follow these steps:

+- [ ] Update the version in [`remarks.version` file](./remarks.version)
+- [ ] Run `make update-remarks`
+- [ ] Modify the `$remarks_version` field in [the php remarks service](./app/Services/RemarksService.php)